 With over five years of teaching experience and a Master's in English from the University of Texas at Arlington, I bring a compassionate approach to the tutoring process.
 I have worked extensively with students who are struggling readers and learners, and I am committed to helping my clients succeed.
 I specialize in tutoring English, writing, Social Studies, and subjects within the Humanities.
 I also have experience in test prep, helping students with test anxiety, and assisting with basic study and organizational skills.
 I have studied at Oxford University and participated in intensive archival research at Brown University, and I have been the recipient of several research awards related to archival studies.
 I look forward to working with you and helping you achieve your goals!

-University of Texas at Arlington - MA, English
+Graduate Degree: The University of Texas at Arlington - Master of Arts, English

 10th Grade Reading

 11th Grade Reading

 12th Grade Reading

 12th Grade Writing

 8th Grade Writing

 9th Grade Writing